 To be successful in business, you need a way to reach your customers.

-One of the most effective ways to do this over the short term, and especially over a more extended period, is by building an email list.
+Building an email list is one of the most effective ways to do this over the short term, especially over a more extended period.

-The key is knowing how to choose email marketing software and then following a proven step-by-step process.
+The key is knowing how to choose email marketing software and following a proven step-by-step process.

-In this article, I’ll detail how to build an email list for your business, explaining the key steps to take along the way.
+In this article, I’ll detail how to build an email list for your business, explaining the key steps.

 Email marketing continues to be one of the most effective ways to reach customers.